Skip to main content

 Supervisor Consent

-Pro Tip: Always check the program's official website — some ask for a full proposal, others for just a research interest summary.
+Always check the programme’s official website - some require a full proposal, while others ask for a research interests statement.

 Using AI to Brainstorm or Polish Your Proposal